-Applications are open for Irish Aid Fellowship Training Programme for suitably qualified candidates from developing countries to undertake master degree.
+Applications are open for Irish Aid Fellowship Training Programme for suitably qualified candidates from developing countries to undertake the master degree.

 The aim of the fellowship unique opportunity to study in an international setting and benefit from the research facilities provided by Irish Universities and Institutes of Technology which rank among some of the top education and learning centres in the world.